 Keen to know more?

-Here are a host of facts about this beautiful country that you may want to know before you go.
+Here are a host of facts about the beautiful Dominican Republic that you may want to know before you go.

 Dominican Republic Interesting Facts